Skip to main content

 Internship Guidance During Extenuating Circumstances

-There are times, such as during the current COVID-19 pandemic, when traditional on-site internships cannot be accommodated.
+There are times, such as the recent pandemic, when traditional on-site internships cannot be accommodated.
 The following guidelines apply to such circumstances to allow for the completion of the internship as long as clear safety precautions are in place and all parties agree to adhere to those precautions.
-These guidelines reflect key UMD principles guiding decision making:
+These guidelines reflect key UMD principles guiding decision-making:

 1. Prioritize the health and safety of every member of our campus community;